 The reason for breathlessness in asthma is the over-reactiveness of the airways, which causes them to narrow and impede entrance of air.
 This also causes a feeling of tightness around the chest and the characteristic whistling sound from the lungs [wheezing] that is typical of asthma.

 Although asthma is a genetic condition, it can be triggered by various factors, a fact which most asthmatics are painfully aware of.
-Still, the importance of identifying and avoiding triggers needs to be emphasised for the key role it plays in controlling the condition.
-That’s the only way for those with asthma to breathe easy and lead a normal life.
+Still, the importance of identifying and avoiding triggers needs to be emphasised for that is the key in controlling the condition.
+Indeed, it is the only way for those with asthma to breathe easy and lead a normal life.

 Avoiding the triggers